CrowdStrike/falcon-helm/helm-charts/falcon-self-hosted-registry-assessment/README.md

 | `jobController.dbStorage.accessModes`        |         | Array of access modes for the job controller's database claim.                                                                                            | "- ReadWriteOnce"    |
 | `jobController.dbStorage.storageClass`       |required | Storage class to use when creating a persistent volume claim for the job controller database.
 Examples include "ebs-sc" in AKS and "standard" in GKE.     | ""                   |

+#### Storage Driver Considerations When Sharing a Persistent Volume Claim for Executor Database Storage

+The primary focus of the Executor Database is to act as a local cache so that SHRA is aware of what it has already scanned and to speed up future assessments.
+If you are running multiple executor pods, they could share a single database and the database will be shared across all pods making them aware of the work of each other.
+The `executor.dbStorage.accessModes` field is set to `ReadWriteOnce` by default as this mode is supported by all storage drivers, however it prohibits sharing of a single database volume across pods.
+If you will be using multiple executor pods and wish to share a executor database, you will need to use the `ReadWriteMany` setting.
+Be sure that your storageClass supports this mode.

 #### Change persistent storage retention

 To reduce the footprint of the `job controller` database, you can adjust data retention periods for each of the three main jobs it schedules for `executor`.